yoyoberenguer/Water-Ripple-Effect/README.md

 # WaterRippleEffect
 Water ripple effect algorithm with numpy and pygame

-The pyx file RippleEffect contains 3 differents methods for rendering the ripple effects.
+The pyx file RippleEffect contains 3 different methods for rendering the ripple effects.

 For this demo we are using a screen with dimension 300 x 300 pixels to get a reasonable 77 fps